Static Memory Management

 • the outer tuples of Cons(y, ys) and Cons(foo, bar) have the same size.

-Using this knowledge, the compiler translates given code so that it reuses the memory region of Cons(y, ys).
+Using this knowledge, the compiler translates the code so that it reuses the memory region of Cons(y, ys).
 More specifically, this Cons clause behaves as follows:

 1. Obtain y and ys from Cons(y, ys)